priyank-7/Shipment_Backend_Task/README.md

 ## Classroom Task

-This project implements a REST API for a Learning Management System (LMS) built with Java and Spring.
+This project implements a REST API for a ClassConnect built with Java and Spring.

 ### Tech Stack